FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/value-standards-compliant-authentication.md

 ### Security

-If you try to build an authentication protocol or procedure—no matter how simple it may seem—you are putting your system at increased risk.
+If you try to build an authentication protocol or procedur--no matter how simple it may seem--you are putting your system at increased risk.
 It's often said in the context of security, "Don't roll out your own crypto."
 The same can be said about an authentication protocol primarily used to integrate systems.

 Standardized auth protocols are like open-source software: You can trust open-source code when other experts have examined how they work and have publicly vetted them.
 Likewise, standardized auth protocols have been publicly vetted by experts and are openly trusted.
 Because of this, many organizations will trust _your_ solutions only if you are using standardized protocols such as OAuth and SAML.